Skip to content

 )

-However, we should be clear about what this is doing.
-There are several way of estimating compound parametric models:
+However, we should clarify what this is doing.
+There are several ways of estimating compound parametric models:

-• IFM1: We use empirical ranks to compute the pseudo-observations.
+• IFM1: Use empirical ranks to compute the pseudo-observations.

 function Distributions.fit(::Type{SklarDist{CT,TplMargins}},x) where {CT,TplMargins}